rohitlb/ApniCare/README.md

 6 update user info and verify password
 7 don't depend on variables they reset when server get restarted 8 image
+9 working for compression

 to be done

-9 working for compression
+9.1 all global variables should be eliminated
 10 search
+11 count of the profile and medicine should be increased 12 track location
+13 provide shortest path from user to doctor
+14